 - Impact: The impact of the project on the faculty member’s research and/or teaching agenda.
 If the proposal is part of a larger project, address the relationship of this component to the overall research project (not applicable to proposals for stand-alone projects).

-2. Anticipated Needs: Please include a brief list of anticipated resources and/or expertise needed to complete the project.
+- Anticipated Needs: Include a brief list of anticipated resources and/or expertise needed to complete the project.
 This information will help shape the formation of the library team that we will create for your project.